citp/privacy-policy-historical/a/am/ame/americanidol.com.md

-> *The following text is extracted and transformed from the americanidol.com privacy policy that was archived on 2011-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110523064055id_/http%3A//www.americanidol.com/legal/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the americanidol.com privacy policy that was archived on 2011-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111230203752id_/http%3A//www.americanidol.com/legal/privacypolicy) for the most accurate reproduction.*

-# Privacy Policy -- American Idol
+# Privacy Policy - American Idol - American Idol

 * ### Introduction